EinePerson/IgelEngine/README.md

     implementation "com.github.EinePerson:IgelEngine:engine_version"
 }
 ```
-Replace engine_version with the version of the engine you want to use(Every version can be found as package)
+Replace engine_version with the version of the engine you want to use(Every version can be found as Release)